apache/arrow-site/_posts/2019-08-01-r-package-on-cran.md

 `pyarrow`.
 This meant that as Arrow progressed and bugs were fixed, the Python version of Feather got the improvements but sadly R did not.

-With this release, the R implementation of Feather catches up and now depends on the same underlying C++ library as the Python version does.
+With the `arrow` package, the R implementation of Feather catches up and now depends on the same underlying C++ library as the Python version does.
 This should result in more reliable and consistent behavior across the two languages, as well as [improved performance](https://wesmckinney.com/blog/feather-arrow-future/).

 We encourage all R users of `feather` to switch to using